×

 Verify that the APIClarity server pod and the PostgreSQL database pod are running.

-Create Service URL (if needed)
+Create service URL (if needed)

 Next, we’ll create a service URL for the APIClarity service so we can access the UI.
 For EKS, this means we’ll create a LoadBalancer service for APIClarity.
 YMMV on other platforms.